gciatto/mpp4rs-slides/content/01-Preliminaries/_index.md

 ## Approaches for multi-platform programming

-1. Write once, build everywhere
+1. Write once, build anywhere
     - software is developed using some sort of "super-language"
     - code from the "super-language" is automatically compiled for all platforms